Topological Hall-like behavior of multidomain ferromagnets: Introduction

-The purpose of this work is to prove theoretically that the THE-like signal can be simply induced by anomalous Hall effect of multidomain ferromagnets.
+This work aims to prove theoretically that the THE-like signal can be simply induced by the anomalous Hall effect of multidomain ferromagnets.
 The multidomain structure is modeled by a resistor network.
-We show that the typipcal THE-like nonmonotonic behavior in the hall resistivity can also arise from domain wall scattering in the absence of any topological textures.
+We show that the typical THE-like nonmonotonic behavior in the hall resistivity can also arise from domain wall scattering in the absence of any topological textures.